How to Find the Best Web3 Hackathon Ideas (2023)

 Every blockchain is competing for developer talent and one of the best growth marketing strategies that blockchain projects use to encourage innovation is to organize web3 hackathons.

 With Polygon offering $50,000 for the top project in its BUIDLit Hackathon and Solana offering $65,000 for the top project in their Solana Summer Camp event, there are many web3 hackathons for developers to showcase their skills and turn hackathon ideas into web3 startups.

 Because every blockchain ecosystem has different development goals based on their roadmap, there is not a singular "best hackathon idea."
 Instead this article presents a framework for coming up with a great web3 hackathon idea.
 However, there are some common ares that need builders:

-If you’re thinking about entering a blockchain hackathon soon, study this framework so you and your team can ship a minimum viable product that impresses the judges and increases your team’s chance at winning the top hackathon prizes.
+If you’re thinking about entering a blockchain hackathon soon, explore our web3 hackathon survival guide, and study this framework so you and your team can ship a minimum viable product that impresses the judges and increases your team’s chance at winning the top hackathon prizes.

 Here are the seven steps to finding the best web3 hackathon idea:

 Build a web3 hackathon project you love while meeting the organizer’s goals